From the historical and enchanting Italian region of Tuscany

 Bonano Settlers in United States in the 20th Century

-- Salvatore Bonano, aged 22, who emigrated to the United States from Licasa, Sicily, in 1908
+- Salvatore Bonano, aged 22, who immigrated to the United States from Licasa, Sicily, in 1908

 - Vincenzo Bonano, aged 20, who landed in America from Caltagirone, Sicily, in 1910

-- Maria Bonano, aged 8, who emigrated to the United States from Trapani, Sicily, in 1913
+- Maria Bonano, aged 8, who immigrated to the United States from Trapani, Sicily, in 1913

 - Giuseppa Bonano, aged 13, who settled in America from Erofani Sicily, in 1913